riquitorres/Lena-1D/README.md

 Note that it is good practice to keep up to date with the latest code from the GOTM, FABM and ERSEM repositories by regularly right-clicking the repository directory, choosing "Git Sync...", and clicking the "Pull" button in the window that then appears.

-# Migrating from an earlier ERSEM version

-If you were using an earlier release of ERSEM, you can update your old ERSEM configuration (`fabm.yaml`) to the latest by running the Python script `testcases/update.py` with one argument: the path to your old fabm.yaml file.

-This script requires a recent version of Python 2.X and the [PyYAML package](http://pyyaml.org/wiki/PyYAML).
-Ideally, you also have the latest version of [the Python front end to FABM-ERSEM](#python-front-end) installed;
-this enables the update script to clean up the yaml file and add documentation to it.